rook/rook/CONTRIBUTING.md

 1. Reviewers and maintainers for the applicable code areas review the pull request and provide feedback that the author integrates
 1. Reviewers and/or maintainers signify their LGTM on the pull request
 1. A maintainer approves the pull request based on at least one LGTM from the previous step
    1. Note that the maintainer can heavily lean on the reviewer for examining the pull request at a finely grained detailed level.
-The reviewers are trusted members and maintainers can leverage their efforts to reduce their own review burden.
+The reviewers are trusted members and maintainers can leverage their efforts to reduce their review burden.
 1. A maintainer merges the pull request into the target branch (master, release, etc.)

 ### Role Assignments